 Dos and don’ts in post-recovery

 A breast lift, on the other hand, is when excess skin around the breast area is removed and the breast tissue is reshaped to raise the breasts.
-This specific procedure will not significantly change the size of your breasts; instead, it will be changing or moving the breasts to a more desirable position.
-It will also reduce sagging and raise the position of the nipples and the areola.
-Furthermore, you can choose to change the size of the areola for a more “aesthetic” look.
+This specific procedure will not significantly change the size of your breasts; instead, it will be changing or moving the breasts to a different position.
+It will also reduce excess skin and raise the position of the nipples and the areola.
+Furthermore, you can choose to change the size of the areola.

-The third procedure, a breast reduction is an operation that will remove extra fat tissue and skin found in the breasts.
+A breast reduction is an operation that will remove extra fat tissue and skin found in the breasts.
 For women with large breasts that are out of proportion and causing them neck pain, back pain, skin irritation, and more, this is the procedure that they will often choose.
-Most women who have had this procedure are more than happy with the results.

 For a more detailed article regarding these procedures, simply search them on our website.